How Much Does A 1/2 Ton Truck Weigh

 Payload vs. Towing Capacity

-While the “half-ton” term traditionally focused on payload, it’s crucial to check your truck’s specific ratings:
+While the “how much does a 1/2 ton truck weigh, it’s crucial to check your truck’s specific ratings:

 Choosing the Right Half-Ton Truck